immmjack/cse8b-wi20-pa8-starter/writeup.md

 Initialize a new ArrayList and populate the ArrayList with new Pokemon objects using the information from each line of the file.
 Using the example above, you would create three Pokemon objects, add them to an ArrayList, and return that ArrayList.

 Remember to catch any exception that may occur.
 Return null if an exception occurs.
+If a FileNotFoundException occurs, call on System.out.printf passing in a formatted string using the FILE_NOT_FOUND format string and the filename that was used.
 <br />

 ```java